3Emme/ParksApi/README.md

 Parks Lookup: Create an API for state and national parks.
 The API will list state and national parks.
 You have the freedom to build out your APIs as you wish.
 At the very least, your API should include the following:

   * Full CRUD functionality.
-[Incomplete]
+[Complete]
   * Further exploration of one of the following objectives: authentication, versioning, pagination, Swagger documentation, or CORS.
-[Incomplete]
+[Complete]
   * Complete documentation of API endpoints and the further exploration you did.
-[Incomplete]
+[Complete]

 ## Project Objectives:

   * Application includes CRUD functionality and successfully returns responses to API calls.
-[Incomplete]
+[Complete]
   * Application includes at least one of the further exploration objectives: authentication, versioning, pagination, Swagger documentation, or CORS.
-[Incomplete]
+[Complete]
   * Application is well-documented, including specific documentation on further exploration.
-[Incomplete]
+[Complete]
   * Commit history clearly shows eight hours of work.
-[Incomplete]
+[Complete]

 ## Specs